 We leveraged those resources and rare downtime during the holidays to migrate a ninth site via a massive forklift move.
 This bonus round successfully positioned the project ahead of schedule and provided additional budgetary savings, including months of additional operational expenses for rent, floor space, hardware and software.

-- Despite the challenges to the project, the David-Kenneth Group and client partnership yielded impressive results.
+Despite the challenges to the project, our partnership yielded impressive results.

 - Nine sites migrated in 9 months.

 - The monthly project burn rate was reduced by 66%.